hungchu0912/viaconto/README.md

 > normal_user / 123456

-The application service provided 5 REST API.
-Normal user can only access 4 related to Loans, and operation user can access all of these APIs including updating loan's status.

-API for normal user:

-> POST localhost:8080/application/loans

-> GET localhost:8080/application/loans/{id}

-> PUT localhost:8080/application/loans/{id}

-> GET localhost:8080/application/loans?page=0&size=5&sort=id

-API for operation user:

-> PUT localhost:8080/application/loans/1/status

 Further information about role and client setup, please refer on next section about keycloak

+## Postman

+Postman collection and environment attached in the ./postman folder.

+Normal user can only access 4 APIs related to Loans, and operation user can access all of these APIs including updating loan's status.

-Postman collection and environment is attached in the ./postman folder.
-Import them and running the it sequentially from 1 -> 6 to see the result.
+Import both of them and running the it sequentially from 1 -> 6 to see the result.
 Please find the description for each API as below:

 1. Get Token with password

    This API calling keycloak directly to get the jwt token.
 Will be used for subsequent API calls.
-The client_id and client_secret is pre-configured in the keycloak.
+The client_id and client_secret pre-configured in the keycloak.
 The username and password will be the end user's credentials.

 2. Create Loan